lydiob7/project-template/documentation.md

 The auth module contains a file with all the roles supported and a main file (_auth/Auth.js_) which wrapps the entire app.

 This Auth component is in charge to initialize firebase (or any other service implemented), check if the user is logged in and update the auth store if the user is authenticated.

+While it does all this it renders a [Splash Screen](#splashscreen) with a spinner.
+To make the loading of this initial page faster there is a copy of the same Splash Screen inside the _index.html_ file.
+If you want to customize it remember to update both the html file as the React Component.

 # UI Components